F5Networks/f5-cloud-failover-extension/docs/userguide/azure.rst

    |

-   Alternatively, if you are using the Discovery via Tag option, tag the S3 bucket with your custom key:values in the `externalStorage.scopingTags` section of the CFE declaration.
+   Alternatively, if you are using the Discovery via Tag option, tag the Azure Storage Account with your custom key:values in the `externalStorage.scopingTags` section of the CFE declaration.

    .. code-block:: json